 Excludes restricted cash.
 Represents the weighted-average stated interest rate.
+Represents the weighted-average stated interest rate.
+Represents the weighted-average stated interest rate.
 Represents the applicable amount of debt divided by LQA consolidated Adjusted EBITDA.
-If the respective series of such debt is not paid in full on or prior to an applicable date then the Excess Cash Flow (as defined in the indenture) of the issuers of such notes will be used to repay principal of the applicable series, and additional interest (of an additional approximately 5% per annum) will accrue on the respective series.
-The Senior Secured Tower Revenue Notes, Series 2018-1 and 2015-2 have anticipated repayment dates in 2022 and 2025, respectively.
-In July 2018, the Company issued \$1.0 billion of Secured Tower Revenue Notes, Series 2018-2, with anticipated repayment date in 2020, respectively.
-The Company used the proceeds from such offering, together with each on hand, to repay the previously outstanding Senior Secured Tower Revenue Notes, Series 2010-6, which had an anticipated repayment date in 2020.
+If the respective series of such debt is not paid in full on or prior to an applicable date them the Excess Cash Flow (as defined in the indenture) of the issuers of such notes will be used to repay principal of the applicable series, and additional interest (of an additional approximately 5% per annum) will accrue on the respective series.
+The Senior Secured Tower Revenue Notes, Series 2015-1 and 2015-2 have anticipated repayment dates in 2023 and 2028, respectively.
 Notes are prepayable at par if voluntarily repaid six months or less prior to maturity; earlier prepayment may require additional consideration.
-As of Imma 30, 2018. the underawn availability under the \$4.25 billion 2016 Revolver was \$3.9 billion

-(e) (f) (g)

-As of June 30, 2018, the undrawn availability under the \$4.25 billion 2016 Revolver was \$3.9 billion.
-Market capitalization calculated based on \$107.82 closing price and 415 million shares outstanding as of June 30, 2018.
-Represents the sum of net debt, preferred stock (at liquidation value) and market capitalization.
+As of September 30, 2018, the undrawn availability undre the \$4.25 billion 2016 Revolver was \$3.4 billion.
+Market capitalization calculated based on \$111.33 closing price and 415 million shares outstanding as of September 30, 2018.
+Represents the sum of net debt, preferred stock (at liquidation value) and market capitalization. (a) (b) (c) (d) (e) (f) (g)